-Collaboration in the sense of a discussion of general strategies or help of a general nature are allowed, detailed discussions and comparison of numerical results or computer code are not permitted.
+Unless stated otherwise on the assessment, collaboration in the sense of a discussion of general strategies or help of a general nature is allowed.
+However, detailed discussions and comparisons of numerical results or computer code are not permitted unless the module leader provides specific advice in this respect.
 The work you submit should be written in your own words and you should not view, see or be aware of the content of written work, computer code or computer output belonging to another student.
+If you use an external source such as an online discussion forum then you must cite it.
+In addition to being good academic practice, this will reduce the chance that your work is flagged as having potentially been plagiarised from other students who found the same source.